nain-F49FF806/sharepaste.oo/README.md

 **You need to do this every time you make Rust changes that you want reflected in the Swift Package!**

-From there, open up the Package in Xcode and poke around `SafeCalculator` and `SafeMultiply`.
-You can also run unit tests from within Xcode to do some basic verification.
+#### Stuff to look at

+* `Package.swift` documents the UniFFI setup (which is... special thanks to SPM quirks).
+* `SafeCalculator` and `SafeMultiply` in `Sources/Foobar` contain the Swift-y calculator wrapper class and multiplication operator.
+* The unit tests in `Tests/FoobarTests/SafeCalculatorTests.swift` demonstrate usage.

 ### Android

-Open up the `android` project in Android Studio and you're good to go.
+Just open up the `android` project in Android Studio and you're good to go.
+It took forever to get the tooling right, but now that it's there, it just works.
-The app target is intentionally left blank.
+Note that the app target is intentionally left blank.

+#### Stuff to look at

-Like iOS, the interesting stuff lives under the `SafeCalculator` and `SafeMultiply` classes.
+* The interesting stuff lives under the `SafeCalculator` and `SafeMultiply` classes.
+* Also check out the tests for an example of usage.
-You can also check out the Android tests.
+* You can also check out the Android tests.
-Note that these currently run on-device due to an issue described at the top of the file.
+* The gradle files are mostly boilerplate, but there are a few things in there needed for building the Rust library.
+That took a while to figure out, and I currently believe this is the easiest approach.

 ## Learning more